Legacy Ballet Faculty

 Meet the Legacy Ballet Faculty

 Heather began dancing 30+ years ago under the instruction of Tom Irwin at Corvallis School of Ballet then later with Shelly Svoboda when it became Regional School of Ballet.
 At the age of 11, she began to study with the Eugene School of Ballet under Toni Pimble, Riley Grannan, Susan Zadoff, and Sarah Lombardi.
 She spent two winter seasons dancing the role of “Clara” on tour with the Eugene Ballet Company.
-Her training also includes summer dance intensives at Eugene Dance Pursuit, Ballet Aspen, Royal Winnipeg School of Ballet, and JoAnna Kneeland & Mary Price Boday’s Dance Kinesiology.
+Her training as a dancer was not limited to Ballet, and included training in Jazz, Modern, Hip Hop, Character, and Partnering with summer dance intensives at Eugene Dance Pursuit, Ballet Aspen, Royal Winnipeg School of Ballet, and JoAnna Kneeland & Mary Price Boday’s Dance Kinesiology.
 Heather worked for 10 years in the medical field as a Certified Medical Assistant and also a PT aide, working with specialists in orthopedics and physical medicine.
 Her training there has developed her knowledge of body mechanics and how the body should move while dancing.
 While teaching, Heather has also continued her dance education and has participated in the David Howard teachers’ seminar.
 Heather still continues to dance, when she has a chance, and will occasionally be seen performing on stage with her dancers.
 Heather teaches many of the Ballet classes through out the week, as well as working on the studio’s next big project.
 Heather resides in Albany with her husband, Brandon and her daughter, Rebekah.
 Heather feels that every dance instructor in her past has taken part in giving her a wonderful gift, one that she loves passing on to aspiring dancers.

 Mary SalasTumbling Instructor